 This trainer-led online course offers a unique opportunity to master the art of sub-editing.

-Delivered in six self-directed units, the former head of writing standards at the BBC Martin Lloyd will coach you and a group of trainees through each stage of the process until confident subbing becomes second nature to you.
+It's delivered in six self-directed units.
+The BBC's former head of writing standards, Martin Lloyd, coaches you and a group of trainees through each stage of the process until confident subbing becomes second nature to you.

 Short and practical sessions combine insider know-how, group discussion, quick quizzes and video tutorials to give you the skills to turn raw copy into precise and compelling stories at high speed.